-Well, the good news is that you can migrate your WordPress website to Cloudways with no downtime and in no time.
-And the better news is that you can create multiple websites on the same server for the same price the one website costs.
+Well, the good news is that you can migrate your WordPress website to Cloudways with no downtime and in no time, and with the right steps, it can be a smooth and easy process.

 This migration tutorial will work with every WordPress website as long as you have the access to the admin panel on your existing WordPress website.